 Please note, this list is not exhaustive.

-How do I claim funding?
+How will I receive my funding?

 My project is already running, can I request funding?